lvoytek/discourse-triage/README.md

 For example, the following, finds all posts last modified on the 10th, 11th, and 12th of September 2022:

     dsctriage 2022-09-10 2022-09-12

+#### Day Name
+The triage day name can also be provided to automatically extract the desired date range.
+For example, the following command will show all relevant comments from last Monday, which represents Tuesday triage:

+    dsctriage tuesday

+Running triage for Monday will show comments from last Friday and the weekend:

+    dsctriage mon

 ### Category
 If you want to find comments in a different category (see the [category list](https://discourse.ubuntu.com/categories)),